-Development policy and strategy; political economy analysis; good governance and anti-corruption; accountability, transparency and participation; the resource curse; growth and private sector development; business alliances; China and Africa
+Development policy and strategy; policy making; political economy analysis; anti-corruption; accountability, transparency and participation; growth and private sector development; public administration; the resource curse; small island economies.

-Public policy and institutional analyses; political economy of development, economic growth, governance, strengthening the private sector and markets, agriculture, rural development.
+Public policy and institutional analyses; political economy of development; governance; economic growth; strengthening the private sector and markets; agriculture and rural development.

 Energy policy and technology and innovation policy in the public, private and NGO sectors from the perspective of political economy and instutional analyses.
 Aid programme review and lesson learning.